 Arguably, we're paying too little for media these days.
 With inflation and the move towards and streaming, the average person is probably paying way less for media today than they were paying 20 years ago.

 That might have been true before but it’s quickly becoming not true as an average bundle of streaming packages approaches the prices of a cable subscription.
 Also, just focusing on how much people pay over time is only looking at one piece of the puzzle.
 The better question is “who is capturing the value?”
 Because productivity has actually massively increased and distribution and marketing costs have been driven down as well.
 It would make sense that we pay less when it costs a lot less to deliver the content.
-But then, as usually, most of the returns from these increases accrue to the people who control the logistics regardless of who is adding or deriving the most value.
+But then, as usual, most of the returns from these increases accrue to the people who control the logistics regardless of who is adding or deriving the most value.

 Even if they don’t understand it I think intuitively people can feel this.
 They can tell when a service is cancelling shows they like for not driving enough subscriptions, the sorts of shows that may have been modestly successful under older business models or if the industry was less monopolistic and fixated on monster hits, they can tell something is off.
 People who care a lot about this stuff can sense that something is off.